QuadSpinner/Gaea-Docs/documentation/usage/Create-Basics.md

 Layers are limited to one-to-one relationships, unlike a graph.
 Graphs can have one-to-many relationships, where you can create two different "chains" of creation and blend them together in myriad ways.

-Read more about this workflow in the @Layers-Mode section.
+Read more about this workflow in the @layers-mode section.

 ## Graph